jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-10-09-new-release-wolves-at-the-gate-dawn-ep.md

 ---
-title: "New Release: Wolves At the Gate - Dawn EP"
+title: "Wolves At the Gate - Dawn(EP)"
 date: "2020-10-09"
 tags:
 - News